MSABG help with funding towards the new bridleway, now recorded as Iford 13 on the definitive map, between Lewes and Iford.

 This is where MSABG contributed £500, the BHS £2,500, Iford Parish £250, Egrets Way £1000 and SDNPA £1,000.
 This was on the understanding that the new route would become a definitive bridleway.

 Since the previous donations it became apparent that there was a shortfall of £1,961; the SDNPA (South Downs National Park Association) has confirmed £1000 leaving just under £1000 to find – £200 per organisation.
 The SDNPA will also be funding the cost of new signage for the route and installing it (c £600).
-It was confirmed that all the gates and fixings will be to BHS standards.
+It was confirmed that all the gates and fixings are up to BHS standards.

 The BHS has offered an extra £200 and the MSABG committee have also agreed to donate an extra £200 as well, making our contribution £700 in total.

-See map below of the new bridleway.
+See map below of the new bridleway and the former permissive route to be removed.